 Physical evidence / location

-And then lastly, we come to the final “P” of Physical evidence / location.
-So, this covers any factor that influences how customers experience the service.
+And then lastly, we come to the final “P” of physical evidence / location.
+So, this covers any factor that influences where customers experience the service.

 So, think about the layout and signage in-store that helps you find the product you want at the supermarket, for example.

-Think about the ambience of your favourite restaurant.
+Think about the ambience and way your favourite restaurant is decorated.

-Or, consider why you actually need a copy of the insurance policy or travel documents when you buy these services, when it’s already set up in their system.
+Or, consider why you feel the need to have a copy of the insurance policy or travel documents when you know the details are already set up in their system.

-These are all physical evidence of the service provided.
+These are all physical evidence of the service.
 But they’re not technically the actual “product” itself.

 While we do like the 4Ps, it’s not a “one size fits all” marketing model.
 Sometimes, you need to tweak or adapt that model to suit the context.
 And nowhere, is that more true than the world of services, and in particular digital services.